Zfarzana78/ai-spec-driven-book/README.md

-# AI-Driven and Spec-Driven Software Development
+# Physical AI and Humanoid Robotics

 This book explains how software can be built using
 AI tools and specification-first thinking.